walt-id/.github/profile/README.md

 You want to see what we are planning for the future?
 [Checkout our product roadmap](https://github.com/orgs/walt-id/projects/10/views/4)

-## Next

-<a href="https://walt.id/newsletter" target="_blank">Join our global community</a> of builders, innovators, web3 enthusiast and get all the latest updates.

 ## Contact

 Anything you want to talk about?
 [Contact us](https://walt.id/contact)

+## What is next?

+<a href="https://walt.id/newsletter" target="_blank">Join our global community</a> of builders, innovators, web3 enthusiast and get all the latest updates.